mricon/b4/docs/config.rst

 ``b4.send-endpoint-web`` (v0.10+)
   The web submission endpoint to use (see :ref:`web_endpoint`).

+  Default: ``None``

 ``b4.send-series-to`` (v0.10+)
   Address or comma-separated addresses to always add to the To: header (see :ref:`prep_recipients`).

+  Default: ``None``

 ``b4.send-series-cc`` (v0.10+)
-  Address or comma-separated addresses to always add to the To: header (see :ref:`prep_recipients`).
+  Address or comma-separated addresses to always add to the Cc: header (see :ref:`prep_recipients`).

+  Default: ``None``

 ``b4.send-no-patatt-sign`` (v0.10+)
-  Do not sign patches with patatt before sending them (ignored when using the web submission endpoint).
+  Do not sign patches with patatt before sending them (unless using the web submission endpoint where signing is required).

+  Default: ``no``

 ``b4.send-hide-cover-to-cc`` (v0.10+)
   Always hide To: and Cc: trailers from the cover letter, just include them into the corresponding message recipient headers.

+  Default: ``no``

 ``b4.send-auto-to-cmd`` (v0.10+)
-  Alternative command to use to generate the list of To: recipients.
+  Command to use to generate the list of To: recipients.
+Has no effect if the specified script is not found in the repository.

+  Default: ``scripts/get_maintainer.pl --nogit --nogit-fallback --nogit-chief-penguins --norolestats --nol``

 ``b4.send-auto-cc-cmd`` (v0.10+)
-  Alternative command to use to generate the list of Cc: recipients.
+  Command to use to generate the list of Cc: recipients.
+Has no effect if the specified script is not found in the repository.

+  Default:: ``scripts/get_maintainer.pl --nogit --nogit-fallback --nogit-chief-penguins --norolestats --nom``

 ``b4.prep-cover-strategy`` (v0.10+)
   Alternative cover letter storage strategy to use (see :ref:`prep_cover_strategies`).

+  Default: ``commit``

 ``b4.prep-cover-template`` (v0.10+)
   Path to the template to use for the cover letter.

+  Default: ``None``

 To document